 - Map and Locations

-The School of Film, Dance and Theatre offers a BA in film with a concentration in film and media production.
-Students pursuing this concentration develop a comprehensive and practical knowledge of production, awareness and impact of media and entertainment on audiences and culture and an understanding of the role of the artist in society.
-Students have access to digital cameras, lighting and sound equipment, post-production software and facilities, and other resources and technologies that will give them an opportunity to produce a final capstone project of exceptional technical quality.
+By bringing their own unique stories to life, students pursuing the BA in film with a concentration in film and media production develop a comprehensive and practical knowledge of digital media production, an awareness of the impact of media and entertainment on audiences and culture, and an understanding of the role of the artist in society.
+Students in the concentration have access to digital cameras, lighting and sound equipment, post-production software and facilities, and other resources that will give them an opportunity to produce projects of exceptional quality.

 All students enter as majors in the filmmaking practices concentration.
-After completing the required five core film degree courses (for 15 credits), students are eligible to apply to the studio-based concentration in film and media production.
-Students who enter ASU as freshman typically apply for the film and media production program in their third or fourth semester; transfer students may apply earlier depending on academic record, experience and preparation.
+After completing the required five core film degree courses (15 credits), students are eligible to apply to the studio-based concentration in film and media production.
+Students who enter ASU as freshmen typically apply for the film and media production program in their third or fourth semester; transfer students may apply earlier depending on academic record, experience and preparation.

 Film (Film and Media Production),